PIPER PA-12 SUPER CRUISER

-This kit is a laser-cut replica of the original Keil Kraft Small Flying Scale Series model of a Piper PA-12 Super Cruiser.
+This kit is a laser-cut replica of the original KK Small Flying Scale Series model of a Piper PA-12 Super Cruiser.

 Construction of the model from this kit uses the traditional method of "stick and tissue", that consists of a built up balsa wood skeleton (framework), covered with a tissue skin.

 The balsa frameworks are built over a plan that is printed at the exact scale of the model, which is in essence a real engineering drawing.